dimerun/v2/README.md

 ## Support

-If you find a bug of DimeRun v2, feel free to report it in the [issues](https://github.com/dimerun/v2/issues).
+If you find a bug or have questions to ask, feel free to discuss it in the [issues](https://github.com/dimerun/v2/issues).